justincjack/webwindows/README.md

 - Double click a minimized/docked window to restore it.
 - Drag a docked window to "unmanage" it.
 That means it will minimize/restore where it is dropped.
+- Windows may be set with no resize thumb in the lower-right-hand corner
+- Set the "draggable" property to false if the window should not be draggable.
+- Geez, I could go on forever..
+I'll stop here for now.